edgexfoundry-holding/plugin-exploration-go/README.md

 # plugin-exploration-go

-This is a play ground for exploring plugins.
+This is a playground for exploring plugins.

-Checkout the README in the hashicorp for details of that exploration
+Checkout the README in the HashiCorp for details of that exploration